 - Many fae type creatures in fairytales and literature speak in rhyme, including, but not limited to:

 - In The Last Dogs, the main characters meet a huge gang of rats in the subway, led by a rat named Longtooth who always speaks in rhyme.
 But it's eventually subverted, for when he dismisses his rats, Longtooth admits that he's run out of rhymes and speaks normally to the dogs.

 Live Action TV, worth just a Fraction of Thee

-This happened to Murdock in an episode of The A-Team where he had to give an injured B. A. some of his blood.
+- This happened to Murdock in the episode "Black Day at Bad Rock" from The A-Team where he had to give an injured B. A. some of his blood.
 Murdock uses this new tendency to try to convince B. A. that he will go insane after receiving the blood.

 Murdock: You'll start hearin' thing you don't see, and rhymin' your words...just like me." *cheeky (and slightly maniacal) smile*

 - The Doodlebops: Razz, the eponymous band's manager for Season 1, spoke like this.